Vegan massaman curry, a delicious dish with Thai influences featuring potatoes, tofu and beans in an earthy, hot, sweet and sour sauce.

-- Bring a small pan of well-salted water to the boil and add the new potatoes and boil them for 15-20 minutes or until they are almost cooked.
+- Bring a small saucepan (15cm or 6") of well-salted water to a boil and add the new potatoes and boil them for 15-20 minutes or until they are almost cooked.
 Then drain and set aside.

 - Cut the tofu into 25mm (1") cubes and sprinkle it with the garlic salt, then place it in the oven and cook it at 180C or 350F for 15 minutes.

 - Cut the shallots in half, peel them then cut them into half-moon shapes 1-2mm thick.